 It was observed in the field that zero to 15 percent slopes had high impacts.
 Fifteen to 40 percent slopes had mostly moderate to high impacts except rocky areas where impacts were low.
 Most slopes steeper than 40 percent had low impacts.
-Historical accounts6 from 1929 to 1932 document Allotment overuse and deteriorating range conditions, noting advanced erosion in some areas including most granitic soils.
-This indicates that areas with less than satisfactory soil condition could be the remaining consequences of past management practices7.
+Historical accounts 10 from 1929 to 1932 document allotment overuse and deteriorating range conditions, noting advanced erosion in some areas including most granitic soils.
+This indicates that areas with less than satisfactory soil condition could be the remaining consequences of historic management practices 11.
 Table 4 lists a summary of current soil conditions for the Hicks-Pikes Peak Allotment.